jutonz/event_bus-wiki/Creating-Event-Consumers.md

 ### Simple Event Consumer Implementation

 All modules that implements `process/1` function can be a consumer for `event_bus` events.
+Here is a working sample of a simple consumer:

 ```elixir
 defmodule MyFirstConsumer do